23 Summer Life Hacks You’ll Wish You Knew Sooner

 Paintbrushes clean off beach chairs

 Keep a clean, dry paintbrush in your car for those return trips from the beach.
 Use it to remove sand from beach chairs, towels, toys, the kids, and even yourself before you open the car door or trunk.
 You’ll wind up with a lot less to vacuum the next time your clean your vehicle.
-For more tips, check out our guide on how to make all of your summer essentials (read: beach chair) last longer.
+Your chair, and all of your summer essentials, last longer with these tips.

 Pantyhose cover a kid’s bug jar